Building a Reliable Chronology for Viking Ships

 Radiocarbon dating—often called carbon-14 or C14 dating—is the most widely applied method for dating organic materials up to about 50,000 years old.
 The principle is straightforward: all living organisms absorb a known ratio of stable carbon (C12) and radioactive carbon (C14).
 After death, C14 decays at a predictable rate.
 By measuring the remaining C14 in a wood sample, scientists can calculate the time since the tree was alive.
 For Viking ships, radiocarbon dating typically provides a date range of several decades, which can be narrowed using calibration curves that account for historical fluctuations in atmospheric C14.

 Despite its limitations, radiocarbon dating is invaluable for ships where dendrochronological dating is not possible—for example, when the wood is too fragmented, waterlogged, or missing a sufficient number of rings.
-It also provides a cross-check for other methods.
+It also provides a cross-check for other methods, helping to identify discrepancies that might indicate the old wood problem or other issues.

 Dendrochronology